 As AI features like Overviews and assistant results become more common, the focus shifts to quality not quantity.
 Websites that deliver clear, fully supported answers – with rich media, internal links, and strong on-page structure – are rewarded more often than ever.

-Even with AI-powered tools at our fingertips, most people still use Google to:
+Even with AI-powered tools at our fingertips, most people still use Google to compare services, find local businesses, read reviews, and look up hours, pricing, and contact info.

 Here’s what current data shows: